-Eligible participating organisations A participating organisation can be any public or private organisation, established in a Programme Country or in a Partner Country from an eligible Partner Country (see section "What is a Capacity-building project" above).
-For example, such organisation can be: a non-profit organisation, association, NGO (including European Youth NGOs); a national Youth Council; a public body at local, regional or national level; a school/institute/educational centre (at any level, from pre-school to upper secondary education, and including vocational education and adult education); a public or private, a small, medium or large enterprise (including social enterprises); a social partner or other representative of working life, including chambers of commerce, craft/professional associations and trade unions; a higher education institution; a research institute; a foundation; an inter-company training centre; a cultural organisation, library, museum; a body providing professional counselling and information services.
-Organisations from eligible Partner Countries can only take part in the project as partners (not as applicants).
+A Any: non-profit organisation, association, NGO (including European Youth NGOs); national Youth Council; public body at local, regional or national level.
+For projects between Programme Countries and Other Partner Countries from Regions 5 to 14: The applicant must be established in a Programme Country and applies on behalf of all organisations involved in the project.
+Other types of organisations can be involved as partners, not as applicants.
 Who can apply?
-Any: non-profit organisation, association, NGO (including European Youth NGOs); national Youth Council; public body at local, regional or national level; established in a Programme Country can apply on behalf of all organisations involved in the project.
-Other types of organisations can be involved as partners, not as applicants.
-Exception: For Western Balkans Youth Window projects, the applicant must be established in a Western Balkan country.
+For Western Balkans Youth Window projects: The applicant must be established in a Western Balkans partner country (Region 1) For Eastern Partnership Youth Window projects: The applicant must be established in an Eastern Partnership country.
+In addition to the types of eligible applicant organisations mentioned here above, private companies, including social enterprises are eligible applicants.
+For Tunisia Youth Window projects: The applicant must be established in Tunisia.
 Applicants must - at the specified deadline for submitting their proposals - have been legally registered for at least one year.
-Number and profile of participating organisations Capacity-building projects are transnational and involve minimum 3 participating organisations from 3 different countries, of which at least one is a Programme Country and one is an eligible Partner Country.
+Number and profile of participating Capacity-building projects are transnational and involve minimum 3 participating organisations from 3 different countries, of which at least one is a Programme Country and one is an eligible Partner Country. organisations Projects funded under one of the Windows may not involve participating organisations/participants from other Neighbouring regions.
 Duration of project From 9 months to 2 years.
 The duration has to be chosen at application stage, based on the objective of the project and on the type of activities foreseen over time.
 Where to apply?
 To the Education, Audiovisual and Culture Executive Agency, located in Brussels.
-When to apply?
-Applicants have to submit their grant application by the following dates: 2 February at 12:00 (midday Brussels time) for projects starting between 1 August and 31 December of the same year; 1 July at 12:00 (midday Brussels time) for projects starting 1 January and 31 May of the following year.
-How to apply?
+Applicants have to submit their grant application by the following dates: When to apply? ■ 24 January at 12:00 (midday Brussels time) for projects starting between 1 August and 31 December of the same year How to apply?
 Please see Part C of this Guide for details on how to apply.

-Only one project proposal per deadline may be submitted by the same applicant.
-Other criteria Western Balkan Youth Window projects must include at least one mobility activity.
-A timetable for each activity planned in the project must be annexed to the application form.
+Other criteria Only one project proposal per deadline may be submitted by the same applicant.
+Other Criteria A timetable for each activity planned in the project must be part of the application form.